Goto Main Content

 The competent authorities shall collect and compile information concerning the geographical environment, social background, politics, laws, economy, culture, education, manpower demands, and immigration qualifications of the recipient countries or districts, and provide the information for people who intend to immigrate.

-The competent authorities may entrust relevant institutions to conduct immigration planning, consultation, seminars, or provide language and technical training to assist potential immigrants adapting to the recipient countries and getting employed successfully.
+The competent authorities may entrust relevant institutions to conduct immigration planning, consultation, seminars, or provide language and technical trainings to assist potential immigrants adapting to the recipient countries and getting employed successfully.

 Article 27

-The competent authorities shall collect information concerning foreign warfare, epidemics, the countries or areas that reject our nationals, and timely publish the information for public reference.
+The competent authorities shall collect information concerning overseas warfare, epidemics, and anti-R.O.C.
+(Taiwan) national sentiment in overseas countries and regions, and timely publish the information for public reference.

-Immigration service organizations, shall dissuade nationals who plan to immigrate to the countries or areas under warfare, epidemics erupt, or rejecting our nationals.
+Immigration service organizations, shall dissuade nationals who plan to immigrate to the countries or regions under warfare, epidemics, or anti-R.O.C.
+(Taiwan) national sentiment.

 Article 28

-The term “private organizations,” as stated in Article 53 of the Act, refers to foundations, immigration organizations, or the immigration service organizations established pursuant to the Act.
+The term “private organizations,” as stated in Article 53 of the Act, refers to foundations, immigration organizations, or immigration service organizations.

-Private organizations, while conducting mass immigrations, shall first consult with recipient countries.
+Private organizations, while operating mass immigration, shall first consult with recipient countries.
 The competent authorities shall coordinate with the Ministry of Foreign Affairs to represent the government to sign mass immigration accords with recipient governments.

-The competent authorities may join related departments such as the Ministry of Foreign Affairs, Ministry of Finance, Ministry of Economic Affairs, Ministry of Education, Overseas Chinese Affairs Commission, Executive Yuan's Council of Agriculture, Ministry of Labor, etc., in sending officers to recipient countries or areas to study the feasibility of mass immigrations.
+The competent authorities may join related departments such as the Ministry of Foreign Affairs, Ministry of Finance, Ministry of Economic Affairs, Ministry of Education, Overseas Chinese Affairs Commission, Ministry of Agriculture, Ministry of Labor, etc., in sending officers to recipient countries or areas to study the feasibility of mass immigration.

 Article 29

-The competent authorities based on the principle of reciprocity, through international economic cooperative investments, rewarded overseas investments, agricultural technique cooperation or other measures, may sign mass immigration cooperation with countries or areas that welcome our immigrants, or coordinate with the Ministry of Foreign Affairs to represent the government to sign mass immigration accords with recipient governments.
+The competent authorities based on the principle of reciprocity, through international economic cooperative investments, rewarded overseas investments, agricultural technique cooperation or other measures, may sign mass immigration cooperation agreements with countries or regions that welcome our nationals, or coordinate with the Ministry of Foreign Affairs to represent the government to sign mass immigration agreements with recipient governments.

-The competent authorities may entrust related agencies or groups to conduct planning, selection, and training for mass immigrations and provide counseling, assistance, and attendance for immigrants.
+The competent authorities may entrust related agencies or groups to conduct planning, selection, and training for mass immigration and provide counseling, assistance, and attendance for immigrants.

 Article 30